 Understanding Azure Containers

-Create and configure an Azure App Service
+Create and configure Azure App Service

-Understanding App Service Plans
+Understanding App Service plans

-Create an App Service plan
+Provision an App Service plan

-Configure scaling settings in an App Service plan
+Configure scaling for an App Service plan

 Create an App Service